sukhdevdogiyal/chrome-extension-for-time-tracking/README.md

 - INTERN ID : CT08DL212
 - DOMAIN : FULL STACK WEB DEVELOPMENT
 - BATCH DURATION : April 30th,2025 TO June 30th,2025
-- MENTOR NAME : Vaishali Shrivastava
+- MENTOR NAME : Neela Santhosh

 A full-stack project that tracks time spent on browser tabs using a Chrome Extension, stores it in a Node.js + MongoDB backend, and displays logs in a dashboard.